Pathmark: Supermarkets General and Pathmark

-1960s
+In an attempt to diversify, Supermarkets General bought Genung's Inc., a White Plains retailer that operated the Howland's and Steinbach department stores in 1967.
+It also acquired the New Jersey–based Rickel home centers in 1968 and Hochschild Kohn stores of the Baltimore area in 1969.

 In 1968, Supermarkets General left the Wakefern cooperative, renaming its ShopRite stores Pathmark.
-Although Supermarkets General had other holdings, including the recently acquired Genung's, Howland's, Goerke's and Steinbach department store chains (the first three eventually were merged into Steinbach in the 1970s) and Rickel home centers, Pathmark was its major operation.
 Pathmark's stores included not only supermarkets (33 of which had a drug department with a pharmacy) but 11 freestanding drugstores and 11 gasoline stations.

 Pathmark's 81 supermarkets were accounting for about 85 percent of Supermarkets General's sales and 80 percent of its earnings in 1969.

 1970s

 The number of Pathmark supermarkets had reached 91 in October 1971, with 38 others either a gas station or a drugstore.
-In May 1972, all but 2 of the 96 supermarkets began operating seven days a week, and around the clock during the work week ("TWEN-ty four hours a day," in the words of television spokesman/actor James Karen, from the 1970s to the early 1990s.)
+In May 1972, many Pathmark locations began operating 24 hours a day.
 It was the first New York-area supermarket chain to have stores with overnight hours.

-In 1974, Pathmark pioneered the use of computer scanners at checkout counters.

-In 1975, Pathmark, as part of a negotiated deal with the United Farm Workers, agreed to lead a delegation of East Coast-based supermarket chains to lobby the California Legislature on the passage of the first legislation in the nation that provided a mechanism for farmworkers to choose union representation by secret ballot.
-The legislation ended the conflict between the Teamsters and UFW.
+By February 1973, 90 of the company's 99 stores were open around the clock.
+That year, Pathmark instituted a price freeze on hundreds of products to help combat rising costs.